mrorigo/terminaut/system-prompt.md

 #### Example 1
 user: what files are in the current directory?
 agent: {
-  "id": "<generate a unique tool call id>",
+  "id": "unique tool call id",
   "type": "function",
   "function": {
     "name": "bash",